tsaopy/tsaopy.github.io/notebook3-blood-cells.md

 <img src="https://raw.githubusercontent.com/tsaopy/tsaopy.github.io/main/assets/nb3_pic1.png" width="600">

 I don't have any more information about this particular set of data points rather than the fact that there was a driving force.
-I don't
+Judging from the plot, the oscilation was not near an equilibrium point at the beggining of the time series, so there must be a non zero initial velocity.
+I'm going to begin the analysis with the simplest physical oscillator with a driving force, the ODE will be

+$$ \ddot{x} + a_1\dot{x} + b_1x = F_0\sin{(\omega t+\phi)} $$